fallen-icarus/cardano-options/README.md

 With further optimizations to Plutus Core, more efficient languages, increased execution limits, or all three, it may be possible to enforce that the option exerciser outputs payments to the writer with proper datums.
 Alternatively, Plutus Core may be updated such that scripts may be executed even if there is no datum.

 ### Burning Both ContractID Tokens
 Currently, one of the ContractIDs is burned when an option is exercised, and the other is included in one of the outputs to prevent double satisfaction.
-Future versions of Cardano-Options will burn both, and will instead prevent double satisfaction via datums.
-This will decrease minUTxO fees and mitigate bloat.
+Future versions of Cardano-Options may instead burn both, and prevent double satisfaction via datums.
+This would mitigate the number of "used" ContractIDs floating around, thereby decreasing Tx and UTxO bloat.

+### Variable minUTxO Deposits
+Currently, there are hardcoded minUTxO deposits (5 ADA for the "AssetsForContract" UTxO, and 3 ADA for each "Proposal" UTxO).
+This prevents option buyers from siphoning deposits, and ensures minUTxO fees are eventually returned to the writer.
+Instead of hardcoding this deposit, future versions of the protocol may introduce a new "deposit" datum field that would enable variable deposit fees.

 ### Buying Multiple Options in One Transaction
 Currently, multiple options cannot be bought in a single transaction.
-This was done for the sake of v1 simplicity, but future versions of Cardano-Options will support buying multiple options in one transaction.
+This was done for the sake of v1 simplicity, but future versions of Cardano-Options may support buying multiple options in one transaction.
 This would lower fees and increase throughput of the protocol.

 ### Underlying Assets & Proposal Consolidation
 Currently, it takes one transaction to prepare the underlying "Assets For Contract" UTxO, and another transaction to write contract proposal UTxOs against the underlying.
-This can be consolidated into one transaction, where the underlying and the proposals are output simultaneously.
+This may be consolidated into one transaction, where the underlying and the proposals are output simultaneously.
 This would lower fees and increase throughput of the protocol.

+Furthermore, when a contract is bought, there may be leftover Proposal UTxOs if the writer made multiple proposals against the underlying.
+Currently, these must be reclaimed in a separate TX, but future versions of Cardano-Options may incorporate reclamation of Proposal UTxOs into the Buy-Option transaction.

 ### Expired Option Rollovers
 Most option writers are in the business of writing options regularly, and will often "rollover" expired options into new offers.
 Currently, this takes two transactions (one for reclaiming an expired option, and another to prepare a new asset UTxO).
-With the addition of a new redeemer, it is possible to consolidate this rollover into a single transaction.
+With the addition of a new redeemer, it may be possible to consolidate this rollover into a single transaction.
 This would lower fees and increase throughput of the protocol.

 ## Conclusion